EC-Release/oci/k8s/README.md

         port: 17990
       # the vln setting only valid when agent mode "-mod" is either "client" or "gw:client"
       vln:
+        # The "enabled" keypair will be overridden by the "agtConfig" setting, if specified.
+E.g. "conf.vln=true"
         enabled: false
         # the "remote" keypair indicates the vlan deployment strategy.
 When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate only the "ports"-